danbev/learning-quantum-computing/README.md

 h q[0];
 cx q[1], q[0];
 ```
 We only specify a qubit that this is to be added to.
-Not visually the qubits
+Now, visually the qubits
-are represented as rows in the GUI
+are represented as rows.
 ```
 circuit.addGate('h', 0, 0);